muhabutt/express-js/README.md

 ## Getting started instructions.
-- Due to the size of this project, docker is not used, just install lastest node. because only node js is used in this project.
+- Due to the size of this project, docker is not used, just install the latest node. because only node js is used in this project.

+- Husky is used to pre commit actions, for instance if you want to pre commit actions use husky for it.

 # Prerequisites
 - npm / node.